dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 -----------------------------------------------------------------
 ### Errata

+  - For the tests, always set `NRF_RX_ADDR_P0` to 0.
+This is a bit weird, but that's the way the tests are.
   - Do a pull on the README: the transmit discussion was not the best.
     Hopefully is better.